localtoast42/social-webapp-backend/README.md

 A basic social media webapp for writing and sharing text posts.
 Built for the final project in The Odin Project NodeJS course.

 The website is comprised of a frontend application built with React & Vite, which interacts via REST API with a backend application built with Express.
-The frontend is hosted on Netlify, backed is hosted on Fly.io.
+The frontend is hosted on Netlify, backend is hosted on Fly.io.

 **Link to project demo:** https://epeaco-microblog.netlify.app